Two Kooks » ALL RECIPES » Chicken and Turkey » Lemon and Herb Chicken (with a cool technique)

 Cut up chicken and let juices mingle with herb sauce.
 Serve with your favorite sides.

-Want to step it up another notch?
+Step it up another notch

 Brining means bathing raw meat or poultry in a salty solution to add flavor and juiciness before cooking it.
 I often use kosher chicken which is already brined.
 To brine a regular or air chilled chicken, check out the instructions in the recipe notes.